okyeron/OMX-27/Docs.md

 ### Modes

-The OMX-27 has many different modes.
-Each mode is it's own beast and only one mode can be used at a given time.
+The OMX-27 has multiple modes.
+Each is independent - only one mode can be used at a time.

-The current modes available are:
+The current modes are:
 MI - Midi Keyboard Mode
 CHOR - Chord Mode
-S1 - A Elektron style step sequencer with 8 patterns that can be up to 64 steps.
-Only 1 pattern can be active at a time in this mode.
+S1 - A step sequencer with 8 patterns that can be up to 64 steps.
+Only one pattern can be active at a time
-S2 - The same as S1 but multiple patterns can run at once.
+S2 - The same as S1 but all 8 patterns are active
 OM - Organelle Mode
-GR - Grids Mode.
-A fun rhythm sequencer based on Mutable Instruments Grids.
+GR - Grids Mode  (A rhythm sequencer based on Mutable Instruments Grids)
-EL - Euclidean Sequencer Mode.
+EL - Euclidean Sequencer Mode

 Long press the encoder to change modes.